 This crusade involved Mercier in new controversies.
 Not without reason he was suspected of dreaming of an independent French Canadian republic.
 All the time his health was deteriorating.
 Early in August he left his law office to take to his bed.
 A fortnight later he was moved to Notre-Dame Hospital, where he died on 30 Oct.
 1894.
 A crowd of more than 70,000 accompanied his coffin to his last resting place.

-Until the 1940s the collective memory constantly exalted this symbol.
+Until the 1940s the collective memory constantly exalted this example.
 Mercier was evoked at all patriotic celebrations.
 The fortieth anniversary of his death was commemorated by a mass at Le Gesù in Montreal and a pilgrimage to his grave.
 The centenary of his birth was marked by a program on Radio-Canada, the publication of writings about his accomplishments and deeds, and biographies in the press.
-At the founding of the Union Nationale in 1935 and the Bloc Populaire in 1942, at the conscription crisis in 1944 and the adoption of the Quebec flag in 1948, the “great Mercier” was always present, inspiring, exhorting, exorcising, applauding.
+At the founding of the Union Nationale in 1935 and the Bloc Populaire Canadien in 1942, at the conscription crisis in 1944 and the adoption of the Quebec flag in 1948, the “great Mercier” was always present, inspiring, exhorting, exorcising, applauding.
 But he had been clericalized.
-His respect for the church, his love of humanity were emphasized.
+His respect for the church and love of humanity were emphasized.
 The settlement of the Jesuits’ estates question was his greatest measure, and his agricultural and colonization policy his greatest work.
 With the acculturation of Franco-Americans, the rout of French-speaking minorities in western Canada, and the long depression of the 1930s, horizons had shrunk for French-speaking Quebeckers.
 The Mercier of the 1910s was the bearer of a messianic vision thrusting Quebec to the fore within the Canadian confederation and French Canadians to the fore in North America.
 He pointed to the future.
-The Mercier of crisis, like the Samuel de Champlain* and Jos Montferrand [Joseph Montferrand*, dit Favre] dear to the ecclesiastical élites, was an agriculturalist who steered his plough towards the past.
-Mercier urged a withdrawal into one’s self to safeguard the Catholic and the French fact.
+Like the Samuel de Champlain* and Jos Montferrand [Joseph Montferrand*, dit Favre] dear to the ecclesiastical élites, the Mercier who overcame a crisis was a tiller who cultivated the soil of the past.
+He urged a withdrawal into one’s self to safeguard the Catholic and the French fact.
 “Let us cease our fratricidal fighting” meant “preserve what we have become,” and no longer “strive for what we might be.”

 The myth of Honoré Mercier burst and disintegrated in the 1960s.
 Only a few separatists have since evoked his memory on occasion and projected their dreams through him.
 “But his dream of a free French state persists,” Marcel Chaput insisted in 1977.
 At the time of the Quiet Revolution historians sketched three portraits of the man: Mercier the patriot, who still embodied the soul of an entire nation; Mercier the nationalist, now Conservative or Liberal, now federalist or separatist, who no longer represented the aspirations of any but a fraction of the people; and Mercier the petit bourgeois whose “politics of grandeur” “concealed the class struggle and the uncurbed development of capitalism.”